Sign up with a range staff member during walk-in public shooting hours to start!

 - Pro-Marksman << START ON THIS ONE!

 - Distinguished Expert << EARN "DE" AND YOU COULD WIN A GUN!
 (See program details)

-The program is administered on an annual (Jan-Dec) basis so shooters may earn a Distinguished Expert rating for each calendar year.
-Firing of the Distinguished Expert level must be witnessed by a NRA Member or a NRA Range Safety Officer (RSO), Instructor, or Coach.
+The program is administered on an annual (Jan-Dec) basis, for shooters ages 10 and older, so shooters may earn a Distinguished Expert rating for each calendar year.
+Firing of the Distinguished Expert level must be witnessed by an NRA Member or a NRA Range Safety Officer (RSO), Instructor, or Coach.
 The witness must have a current NRA member ID or number.
 In order to be eligible for the new gun incentive awards, the witness must be a range staff member.
 There is no additional cost for the shooter to participate in the qualification program at the range though participants are responsible for their own targets, ammunition, and lane time, and may purchase skill rating awards as appropriate.

 The range-administered qualification programs are based on the calendar year and "reset" at the end of the year.
 To participate in another year, a shooter will need to sign up again and start at the first level of a discipline.
 Prior year qualification levels earned do not carry forward.
 Think of this as an annual qualification to help maintain your skills and improve your marksmanship.
 The range will not administer "old" qualification records (from a prior year) but shooters with "old" qualification records may choose to work on their own to continue where they left off.
 Keep in mind, "old" qualification records are not eligible for the range-administered incentive awards.

 To receive a firearm as an incentive award, participant/shooter must be an Alaska resident, and legally able to possess the firearm.
 To receive a pistol as an incentive award, participant/shooter must be age 21 or older.
 A parent or legal guardian sponsorship and signature is required for youth participants (under 18), to receive a rifle as an incentive award.